 (A) Purpose.
-Kent State University requires that all single students enrolled for nine or more credit hours reside in the university's residence halls and participate in the food plan.
-This requirement excludes summer sessions and is applicable until the attainment of junior academic standing (64 semester credit hours/96 quarter credit hours) or the receipt of an exemption from the department of residence services.
+Kent state university requires that all single students enrolled for nine or more credit hours reside in the university's residence halls and participate in the food plan.
+This requirement excludes summer sessions and is applicable until the attainment of junior academic standing (60 semester credit hours/90 quarter credit hours) or the receipt of an exemption from the department of residence services.

-(1) Exemptions of up to one year may be granted to students who:
+(1) Permanent exemptions of up to one year may be granted to students who:

-(a) Live and travel to class from the principal residence of their parent(s) or legal guardian(s) which is within driving distance from the Kent campus;
+(a) Live and travel to class from the principal residence of their parent(s) or legal guardian(s) which is located within a fifty (50) mile driving distance from the Kent campus;

-(b) Are active members of and live in a university-recognized fraternity or sorority house, as well as maintain the established standards set forth by the office of campus life; or
+(b) Are active members of and live in a university-recognized fraternity or sorority house, as well as maintain the established standards set forth by the center for student involvement; or

 (c) Can demonstrate other acceptable extenuating circumstances.

-(a) Are twenty-one years of age or older, having reached age twenty-one no later than the first day of classes for the applicable semester;
+(a) Are twenty (20) years of age or older, having reached age twenty (20) no later than the first day of classes for the applicable semester;

 (b) Are married;